Alauddin Ali: Career

 In 1964, Ali won the 'All Pakistan Children's Award' for violin from the then president Ayub Khan as a child musician.
 By 1967–68, besides practicing violin, he learnt the piano under music director Karim Shahabuddin.
 He worked under eminent music composers like Khan Ataur Rahman, Altaf Mahmud and Robin Ghosh.

 In 1968, Ali joined as a film instrumentalist and assistant to composer Altaf Mahmud.
 Ali made his debut as a music composer through the country song O Amar Bangla Maa Tor.
 Ali's first film as a music director was Shondhikkhon (1975).
 In 1978, Ali made his breakthrough by composing songs for the film Golapi Ekhon Traine.
 He composed two songs "Achen Amar Moktar" and "Haire Kopal Mondo, Chokh Thakite Ondho" for that film.
 Another film named Fakir Majnu Shah was released in the same year.
 The songs Premer Agune, Sobai Bole Boyosh Bare and Chokher Nojor Emni Koira were composed by Ali.

 During his career he recorded several songs in Dhaka, Kolkata, Mumbai, Lahore and Karachi.
-He worked for HMV in India (now Saregama) in the 80's.
+He worked for His Master's Voice in India in the 80's.
 A reputed French music company has included the background scores for the movie Surja Dighal Bari, composed by Alauddin Ali, in the curriculum of several music schools.
 He has also directed music for the film Padma Nadir Majhi directed by renowned director Goutam Ghose.
 He was the music director for the South Asian Games Ceremony in 1993 at Bangabandhu National Stadium, where over 8000 artistes sang to his tune.

 He started an organization called 'LCS' on his own initiative, which works to protect artists ’royalties.
 Moreover, he also founded a production company called 'Ektara Multimedia Production' where various works related to music are done.
 The name of his music studio was Sruti.